BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 ### IncludeAfter resources
 Other property files can be included from the predefined property file after the current set has loaded.
-If this property is defined, it is taken as a (comma-separated) list of additional resources to load that are processed after the current (set of) resources have loaded.
+If this property is defined, it is treated as a (comma-separated) list of additional resources (classpath resource or a URL) to load that are processed after the current (set of) resources have loaded.

-Variable substitution is allowed for the resource name(s)

 ``` java properties
 includeAfter=include_resource_1.properties[,include_resource_2.properties]
 ```

 ### += Append values to predefined properties
 Config also allows for the ability to append values to properties already defined.
 This is done using '+=' instead of '=' on a key-value pair.
 Suggested use case is you have a global default set and then you want to append application specific values to the default values for access within an application.